 They had done it.
 They had killed the snake, Nagini, and who knew how many others.
 And she had not been there.
 She had been off in her own world, a world she could no longer escape to.
 She knew she needed to let him go, for the moment at least, and focus on Harry and the task ahead.
 Her time for pain would come later, if indeed it would come at all.

 She had to do her part for Harry, whom she had selfishly forgotten.
 But he was safe for the moment she knew.
 With every forward step she took she could feel her ring humming faster, an answering call to his own.
 It rang with the rhythm of an old magic they had never quite understood.

 Hermione felt his life force as strongly as she felt her own and Ron's, but it was of little comfort to her.
 She had been caught up in Malfoy the whole time – had spent the hours gazing among the duelling partners, searching for a flash of white gold hair.

-‘This way, Hermione,’ Ron said, his voice and his grip on her wrist leading her through the trees in search of their friend.
-They found him moments later, hidden in a hollow large enough to stow four large men.
+“This way, Hermione,” Ron said, his voice and his grip on her wrist leading her through the trees in search of their friend.
+They found him moments later, hidden in a hollow large enough to stow four grown men.
 Harry was in there with Kingsley Shacklebolt, speaking in rapid and hushed tones.

 Hermione's gaze, however, found other points of interest.
 Namely the large angry gash that stretched the length of Harry's left cheek.

-‘It's okay, I'm okay,’ he said, despite looking more than a little shaken to her.
+“It's okay.
+I'm okay,” he said, despite looking more than a little shaken to her.
 “Are you ready for this?
 Because I understand if—”

 He looked at her with a measure of uncertainty for a moment and seized her upper arms to inspect her more closely.
-His startling eyes wore an expression of deep gravity which caused her to feel still more weary.
+His startling eyes wore an expression of deep gravity which caused her to feel wearier still.

 A cry rent the air and they knew it was time.
 She spared a look at her friends, committing their faces to memory before the swell of nausea overtook her.